stanstaton/flask-python-tutorial/README.md

 * Parsing form data

 ## Deliverables

+To complete this assignment:

+* Fork and clone this repository!
+* Implement the requirements below
+* Push the changes to your own repository
+* Open a pull request against this repository

 For this assignment you will be creating ONE Flask app.
 Each problem listed below will direct you to create a route or feature within that app.